-Community-oriented - As part of your marketing strategy, get out in the community by joining local business groups such as the Chamber of Commerce or the Rotary.
+Community-oriented — As part of your marketing strategy, get known in the community by joining local business groups such as the Chamber of Commerce or the Rotary.
 A large part of success, it's said, is showing up.
-Support local community organizations as well, from schools and their after-school clubs an dsports teams to soup kitchens and hospitals.
+Support local community organizations as well, from schools and their after-school clubs and sports teams to soup kitchens and hospitals.
 Sponsor a Red Cross blood drive.
 Set up a charity jar instead of a tip jar.
 Spread the goodwill by changing the beneficiary periodically.
 Your franchisor should be able to help you learn how to be a good citizen.
 And instill these values in your front-line employees as well.

-Product evangelist - There's nothing like enthusiasm and a genuine love for the brand and its product or service to keep the customers coming in, coming back, and telling their friends all about it.
+Product evangelist — There's nothing like enthusiasm and a genuine love for the brand and its product or service to keep the customers coming in, coming back, and telling their friends about it.
 Enthusiasm is contagious.
-You want to infect your employees, who are the face of the business, and you want to "share the love" with your customers - who each wants to be treated as if they're the most important person to walk in your door.
+You want to infect your employees, who are the face of the business, and you want to "share the love" with your customers – each of whom wants to be treated as if they're the most important person to ever walk in your door.
 As the wise parent says about their children, "They're all my favorite!"

 Business skills — In addition to all this, you also must manage your business on a daily, weekly, monthly, and annual basis.
 Part of this capability will come in the initial training, where you'll learn the basics of running a business (versus your business running you).
 This will involve not only financials, but also employee schedules, inventory and supplies, keeping a clean shop, and learning to help employees grow.
 If you become known as a great place to work, the quality of your employees will steadily rise — and so will customer satisfaction and cash flow.

-Expansion-minded - Both you and your franchisor stand to gain from increased business.
+Expansion-minded — Both you and your franchisor stand to gain from increased business.
 They collect more royalties, and you take home more money.
-While it's all well and good to turn your retail store into a humming profit center, it's even better if you open a second store and third store and do the same.
-In addition to increased profitability all around, you also gain in market penetration and brand awareness, starting a "virtuous cycle" as you become a greater part and better-known presence in the community.
+While it's all well and good to turn your retail store into a humming profit center, it's even better if you open a second store and third store and do the same with them.
+In addition to increased profitability all around, you also gain in market penetration and brand awareness, starting a "virtuous cycle" as you become a greater part of and better-known presence in the community.

-Gives back to the system - Finally, after you become a success and have learned all the ropes, you can show your appreciation to the franchise system that supports you and your family by supporting the system.
-There are many ways to do this: volunteer to become a validation store for new candidates, ask to join the franchise advisory council, contribute your expertise on the franchisee intranet, become a mentor to new franchisees, and more.
+Gives back to the system — Finally, after you become a success and have learned all the ropes, you can show your appreciation to the franchise system that supports you and your family by supporting the system.
+There are many ways to do this: volunteer to become a validation store for new candidates; ask to join the franchise advisory council; contribute your expertise on the franchisee intranet; become a mentor to new franchisees;, and more.
 Ask your franchisor how you can help.
-There's always something.
+There's always something!